Efficiency Calculation

 Performance

-Target rate is configured per machine via:
+Target rate is configured per equipment and derived from product standards:

-• ideal_cycle_time_seconds — target time per part
+theoretical_cycle_time_seconds— target time per part (legacy, per-equipment)- Product-equipment config

 Quality